 How to Write a C Paper

-6. Never use signal phrases when quoting.
-“100% of teenagers are under twenty” (Smith & Wesson).
-Also make sure the relevance of the quote to the preceding and following sentences is indiscernible.
+6. I'm pretty sure A papers at least sometimes quote without signal phrases.
+“100% of teenagers are under twenty” (Smith & Patel).
+But they're missed sometimes, and in C papers, quite often, the relevance of the quote to the preceding and following sentences is indiscernible.